 ExtenZe is a male enhancement supplement containing a proprietary herbal blend that claims to enhance sexual performance and increase libido and pleasure.
 However, male enhancement supplements do not have FDA approval and may contain ingredients harmful to a person’s health.

-For safety, people with ED and even those keen to try male enhancement supplements should consult with a healthcare professional first for supervision and guidance.
+For safety, people with ED and even those keen to try male enhancement supplements should consult a healthcare professional first for supervision and guidance.